 Fit a roasting rack into a large, shallow roasting pan.
 With the large size of this cut, you may have to fit two racks side by side into a large jelly roll pan.

 Chopped herbs or vegetables, such as parsley, oregano, tarragon, basil, finely minced onions and garlic blend well with the rich flavors of the meat and create flavorful juices.
-Olive oil may be added to the mixture to form a paste that better adheres to the beef.
+You can also add olive oil to the mixture to form a paste that better sticks to the beef.

 Insert a meat thermometer into the center of the tenderloin to ensure it has reached the desired level of doneness.